netzob/netzob/netzob/doc/documentation/source/tutorials/get_started.rst

     [command]#[dataToEncrypt][padding]

-Netzob allows you to indicate that a specific field has a mutable content, which means its data is not fixed (such as the '#' delimiter) nor part of a set of fixed elements (such as the command string).To specify the structure of a field and its attributes, right click on a
+Netzob enables you to indicate that a specific field has a mutable content, which means its data is not fixed (such as the '#' delimiter) nor part of a set of fixed elements (such as the command string).To specify the structure of a field and its attributes, right click on a